2025-2026 USBC BOARD OF DIRECTORS

 kristopher.prather@bowl.com

-Kristopher Prather of Romeoville, Illinois, is a first-time member of the USBC Board of Directors for the 2023-2024 season.
-He is a five-time champion on the PBA Tour, which includes major victories at the 2020 PBA Tournament of Championships and 2022 PBA World Championship.
+Kristopher Prather of Romeoville, Illinois, joined the USBC Board of Directors during the 2023-2024 season.
+He is a six-time champion on the PBA Tour, which includes major victories at the 2020 PBA Tournament of Championships and 2022 PBA World Championship.
 He is a three-time PBA League Elias Cup champion with the Portland Lumberjacks (2019, 2020 and 2022).
-Prather is a four-time Team USA member (2020-2023) and won a gold medal in trios at the 2021 IBF Super World Championships and gold in team at the 2022 IBF World Cup.
+Prather is a six-time Team USA member (2020-2025) and won a gold medal in trios at the 2021 IBF Super World Championships and gold in team at the 2022 IBF World Cup.
 He is a member of the 2016 Regular Team champion at the USBC Open Championships and finished as the runner-up in Regular Singles in 2011 and Regular All-Events in 2019.

 matthew.russo@bowl.com